arpitbbhayani/articles/blogs/rule-30.md

-Generating Pseudorandom numbers using Rule 30
+Pseudorandom numbers using Rule 30

 ### What are Pseudo random numbers